Luxury, art and designer shopping

 She has got yet another boutique in Notting Hill, so choose whichever address suit you better.
 Worth visiting for sun lovers.

 Now if you are a true shoe lover, you cannot miss our favourite, Parisian style, shoe boutique.
 On 180 Walton Street you will find the world of absolutely unique shoes by Robert Clergerie.
-Walton Street shop is one of the biggest outposts of the brand.
+Walton Street London shops – from them it is one of the biggest outposts of the brand.